xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 ## Hardware Implementation

+- The control packets, which are destined to the Route Processor (RP), are policed using a set of ingress policers in the incoming ports.
 - LPTS entries in hardware TCAM classifies packets to select a policer to apply.
 - LPTS has hardware policers on all default entries in the NPU to limit traffic sent to local CPU.
 - Policing is done on the LC Hardware ASIC before packets hit RP/LC CPU.